klstein7/nextjs-wordle-dev-day/docs/02-game-board.md

 ### Exercise 1: Creating the Game Page

 Your task is to create a new file for the game page and implement a basic component that renders a placeholder for the game board.
-In Next.js, the file path determines the route, similar to how you might define routes in Angular's routing module.
+In Next.js, the file path determines the route, similar to how you might define routes in Angular's router module.

 **Instructions:**

+1. **Create the Game Page File:**

-1. Create a new file at `src/app/game/[gameId]/page.tsx`.
-The `[gameId]` in the file name creates a dynamic route segment, conceptually similar to route parameters in Angular's router.
+   - Create a new file at `src/app/game/[gameId]/page.tsx`.
+   - The `[gameId]` in the file name creates a **dynamic route segment**, conceptually similar to route parameters in Angular's router (e.g., `/:gameId`).

-2. Import a placeholder `GameBoard` component (we'll create this later).
+2. **Import the `GameBoard` Component:**

+   - We'll create this component in a later exercise.

+3. **Implement the `GamePage` Component:**

-3. Implement a `GamePage` component that renders the `GameBoard` component centered on the page.
+   - Render the `GameBoard` component centered on the page.

 **Hints:**

 - Use the `export default function` syntax to create your `GamePage` component.
-This is similar to how you'd export a component class in Angular.
+This is similar to defining a component in Angular, but in React, we use functions instead of classes or decorators.

 - To center the `GameBoard`, you can use Tailwind CSS classes.
 Consider using `flex`, `h-full`, `items-center`, and `justify-center` on a wrapping `div`.
-This is analogous to using flexbox in Angular's template styles.
+This is analogous to using Flexbox in Angular templates or styles.

-- Remember, in Next.js 13+, pages in the `app` directory are server components by default, so you don't need to use "use client" here.
-This is different from Angular where all components run on the client.
+- **Understanding Server Components:**
+  - In Next.js 13, components inside the `app` directory are **server components** by default.
+  - Server components are rendered on the server and sent as HTML to the client.
+  - They cannot contain client-side interactivity (like state or event handlers).
+  - Unlike Angular, which runs entirely on the client side, Next.js allows you to build both server-rendered and client-rendered components seamlessly.

 Here's a starting point for your `GamePage` component: